Strategy | Writing | Projects | Speaking | Bio | Contact | Blog | Shop | PowerPoint

 Everything I Know About Life I Learned From PowerPoint

 I wrote a book about PowerPoint.
+You can buy a signed copy direct from me for a bargain price.
 This page will mostly be apologies and corrections.
 People I forgot to thank, things I got wrong.
 And then some links and DVD extras.

 The books in the book